Wait Lists, Deferrals & Appeals

 Emphasize your ongoing interest in this college.
 (If you will definitely enroll if admitted, be sure to say so clearly).
 Explain why this college is a great match for you.
 Your reasons should be as specific as possible ("I have done research on the role of women in Mesopotamia and am eager to work with Professor Snurdley whose writing in this area is renowned") and not generic ("It is an excellent school, and I fell in love with the beautiful campus").
 Provide updates on what you have done since you sent your application.
 Ideally, this list would include significant achievements ("I won a national physics contest") but, more commonly, you've been too busy with academics and applications to say much more than, "I pulled up my Calculus grade from a B- to a B+").
 Once you've communicated this list to your admission rep, you can follow up with additional updates when you have more news to report.
 Meanwhile, think about how you can generate such news.
 Apply for an internship, enter a contest, and get a part-time job.

+In short, the answer is, no. You can only "appeal" a denial.
 Finally, you can always consider going for broke with a “gimmick."
 For instance, if your application touts your talents as a budding poet, perhaps it's time to write your "Homily to Haverford” or your "Ode to Occidental."
 Granted, gimmicks don't often work, and there's usually a huge element of luck involved if you try them because an effort that might delight one admission official could potentially irk another.
-But, especially when it comes to candidates at the hyper-selective schools, where your chances aren't too hot to begin with, a carefully conceived outside-the-box approach might just be your very best shot.
+But, especially when it comes to candidates at the hyper-selective schools, where your chances aren't too hot, to begin with, a carefully conceived outside-the-box approach might just be your very best shot.